nathsten/stacc-code-challange/README.md

 ## Comments

 > I found the pep.csv file hard to work with.
-It seemes like some people have a few more empty slots than others.
-Resulting in a twisted parsed file.
-For example parsing the first 500 was no problem, but after that birtdays kept showing up where the name should be, etc. Ended up just using the API.
+It seems like some people have a few more empty slots than others, resulting in a twisted parsed file.
+For example, parsing the first 500 was no problem, but after that birthdays kept showing up where the name should be, etc. Ended up just using the API.

-> As mentioned above I don't think the provided API is up to date, becuase finding sanctioned people was harder than expected.
+> As mentioned above I don't think the provided API is up to date because finding sanctioned people was harder than expected.

+* For example, I expected Putin to be    sanctioned, which he wasn't...

-> I also had to learn what KYC ment, and how it works.
+> I also had to learn what KYC meant, and how it works.

-> I did't spend too much time on the front-end to make the page responsive etc, I was more focued on making a full stack aplication that works.
+> I didn't spend too much time on the front-end to make the page responsive etc, I was more focused on making a full stack application  that works.

+> More detailed arguments for why I solved my problems how are documented as comments above or complementary to the code.

+> I downloaded the CDN version of Vue.js to make the job for frontend design a bit easier.

+> I also used TailwindCSS instead of just writing my own CSS to speed up the process of front end development.